essentially work in two illustration styles—whimsical line art and

 worked in more than one style?

-everybody else, I started out with one style only, with quite
+started out with one style only, with quite of bit of

-from my life as an artist, both intellectually and financially;
+wanted from my life as an artist, artistically,

-new markets if I wanted to feel in sync with my art, and make
+if I wanted to feel in-sync with my art, and make a

 This is when I went to stay in